-A selection of previously produced tailored deliverables for project partners, including toolkits, reports, papers, and presentations.
+A selection of previously produced, tailored deliverables for project partners and clients, including toolkits, reports, papers, presentations, and continuing education courses.

 - Schultz, C.L., Bocarro, J.N., Sene-Harper, A., Lee, K., Fearn, M., & Floyd, M.F.
 (2019).
 Whose National Park Service?
 An examination of Relevancy, Diversity and Inclusion Programs from 2005-2016.
 Journal of Park and Recreation Administration, 37(4), 51-69.